AKA: Giant Robo: The Animation, Giant Robo: The Day the Earth Stood Still, Giant Robo: Chikyu Ga Seishi Suru Hi

 The music in Giant Robo is just beautiful.
-If you like orchestral scores, than you should seriously check this out.
-There are classical leimotifs used as they parallel various scenes like the famous Tragedy of Bashtarle which looks and sounds amazing despite the horrific events that occur in this important event.
+If you like orchestral scores, then you should seriously check this out.
+There are classical leitmotifs used as they parallel various scenes like the famous Tragedy of Bashtarle which looks and sounds amazing despite the horrific events that occur in this important event.
 The lead composer is Masamichi Amano who also scored Battle Royale and Django Unchained, so you know it’s going to feel epic.
-They even made seven soundtracks in Japan based on the compositions which shows how vast and amazing it is.
+They even made seven soundtracks in Japan based on the compositions which show how vast and amazing it is.

 Adjustable Point System:

-Add 2-3 points if you like anime series that feel big and epic
+Add 2-3 points if you like anime series that feels big and epic

 Add 1-2 points if you like old-school anime aesthetics